Children who have no defect in the ventricle or only a small defect may have no symptoms.

 An AV septal defect may be

-Transitional, with a small or moderate-sized ventricular septal defect
+Transitional, with a small or moderate-sized ventricular septal defect in addition to the atrial septal defect

 Children with transitional AV septal defects may have no symptoms if the ventricular defect is small.
 Children with larger defects may have signs of heart failure.